 Mara’s relationship with Pearl is the crux of the book.
-We readers learn that after a disastrous relationship with a male, Mara learns about her sexuality, talents, in short discovers herself.
+We readers learn that after a disastrous relationship with a male, Mara learns about her sexuality and talents, in short discovers herself.
 In the meantime Mara has to balance her guilt, relationship with her parents and more importantly, her love/hate relationship with the island.
 Ultimately Mara has to choose which path to take.

 The Gloaming is fantastic.
 There are some twists in the narrative, Logan explores all her characters thoroughly by giving information about their backgrounds and these chapters helped make the novel feel whole.
 I connected with all the protagonists in this book and combined the magical atmosphere (but with the exception of the stone bit, the book is grounded in reality) made The Gloaming a joy to read.
 Plus the fact that I live on an island, although I prefer it in the winter, helped me relate to the book.
 Also Logan knows how to create a feel good magical realist book without being twee or overdoing the magical bits.
 This was my first taste of Logan’s writing and since it was so positive I am definitely going to read more of her books.